FrostyX/fedora-review-service/README.md

 ## Recognized messages

 - A comment from contributor providing new Spec and SRPM URLs
-- A comment from anyone containing `[fedora-review-service-skip]` - will __not__ trigger builds with detected Spec and SRPM URLs
+- A comment from anyone containing `[fedora-review-service-ignore]` - will __not__ trigger builds with detected Spec and SRPM URLs
 - A comment from anyone containing `[fedora-review-service-build]` - it triggers a new Copr build from the latest SRPM URL in the